hedgenull/mochascript/ideas.md

 I also kinda want to add macros, similar to the ones in C, just for fun.
 For example:
 `macro and => &&` will allow 'and' to be used in place of the and operator, `&&`.

-The name "Echo*" isn't great and I kind of want to change it.
-Here are some ideas for names:
-- MochaScript
-- Neon
-- Jaguar
-- Aether[Script?]
-- Triad